eramdam/twitter-nintendo-switch-dropbox/README.md

 - A machine/server running NodeJS (the more recent the better)
   - I'll figure out how to setup this repo on [Glitch](https://glitch.com/) soon so it will be serverless™️ 😎
-- A Twitter account (duh), private or public
+- A twitter app on your account and the access tokens (see [this tutorial](botwiki.org/tutorials/how-to-create-a-twitter-app))
 - A Dropbox account with a personal app created, alongside an access token (if you don't know how to get this, [here's a tutorial](http://99rabbits.com/get-dropbox-access-token/))

 ## Setup